Do you suffer from poor sleep or insomnia?

 10. Reduce fluid intake before bedtime

-Make sure you do not drink any fluids two hours before bedtime.
+The 10th of my ways to help you sleep is to make sure you do not drink any fluids two hours before bedtime.

 You should also avoid drinking alcohol and caffeine before bedtime.